53 Christmas Crafts for a Break From the Holiday Rush in 2025

 7. Furoshiki Place Settings

-This Christmas craft is best done right before you host a holiday party, but the good news it it couldn’t be simpler.
+This Christmas craft is best done right before you host a holiday party, but the good news is that it couldn’t be simpler.
 You’ll need a bunch of miniature candy canes and some glue, preferably a hot glue gun.

 Glue two stems together in a V-shape and let them dry.
-Gently rest each person’s name tag in your adorable new holder.
+Slide each guest’s name card into the little cradle and you’re done.

 10. Holiday Cloche Scenes